QubesOS/qubes-doc/troubleshooting/out-of-memory.md

 qvm-remove <VMname>
 ~~~

-With this method you lose one VM data, but it'll more securely work.
+With this method you lose the data of one VM, but it'll more reliably work.

 1. Decrease filesystem safety margin (5% by default):